webpack/webpack.js.org/src/content/guides/tree-shaking.md

 __`sideEffects` is much more effective__ since it allows to skip whole modules/files and the complete subtree.

 `usedExports` relies on [terser](https://github.com/terser-js/terser) to detect side effects in statements.
 It is a difficult task in JavaScript and not as effective as straighforward `sideEffects` flag.
 It also can't skip subtree/dependencies since the spec says that side effects need to be evaluated.
-While exporting function works fine, react's Higher Order Components (HOC) are problematic in this regard.
+While exporting function works fine, React's Higher Order Components (HOC) are problematic in this regard.

 Let's make an example: